The 20/4/10 Rule to Calculate How Much Car You Can Afford

 Knowing if you can afford a car is the first step to buying one.

 If you’re confused about how much you should spend, don’t worry.
-Just use this rule-of-thumb: Spend no more than 10% of your gross monthly income on your car expenses.
-That includes things like the car payment, interest, insurance, and even gas.
+Just use this rule of thumb: Spend no more than 10% of your gross monthly income on your car expenses.
+That includes things like a car payment, interest, insurance, and even gas.

 Of course, the 10% rule isn’t exactly a one-size-fits-all solution.
 That’s why I want to take a deeper look at buying a car — and show you tactics to get the most out of your car negotiations.